604.736.1640 Vancouver, British Columbia

 Ankle pumps are one of the most popular exercises for swollen ankles.
 To engage in this workout, your loved one should follow these steps:

-• Lay down on the back and raise their feet.
+• Lay down on their back and raise their feet.

 • Point their toes up and towards the head.

-• In another swift action, point the toes down and away from the head.
+• Point the toes down and away from the head in another swift action.

-t is highly recommended that your parents or grandparents practice this workout while lying down.
+It is highly recommended that older adults practice this workout while lying down.

 However, they can also follow these steps while seated.
 If your loved one wishes to do ankle pumps in their seat, they should try using a stool to elevate their feet.